Mistralys/x4-game-notes/README.md

 Where `xxxx` is the amount of money.

-It's important to replace them all, otherwise the change will not be applied correctly.
+*It's important to replace them all*, otherwise the change will not be applied correctly.

 ## Faction relations